zeek/zeek-docs/scripts/base/bif/zeekygen.bif.zeek.rst

    (e.g. a variable or type).

-   :name: a script-level identifier for which to retrieve comments.
+   :param name: a script-level identifier for which to retrieve comments.

    :returns: comments associated with *name*.
 If *name* is not a known